-James Lee was born on January 31,1920 in Oakland, California.
-During high school, he practiced much weight training, bodybuilding, hand balancing, and acrobatics.
-In 1938-9, Lee was on the Oakland YMCA weightlifting team and won the Northern California Championship in the 132 pound division.
+James Yimm Lee was born on January 31,1920 in Oakland, California.
+During high school, he practiced weight training, bodybuilding, hand balancing, and acrobatics.
+In 1938 and ’39, Lee was on the Oakland YMCA weightlifting team and won the Northern California Championship in the 132 pound division.
 Although he had an avid talent for drawing and art, James began a career in welding and worked in the Pearl Harbor shipyards in Hawaii as a civilian.
 While in Hawaii, Lee began studying Judo at the Okazaki Gym with Bill Montero and Sydney Yim and also competed in a few amateur boxing matches.